OlimilO1402/List_GenericNLinq/README.md

 Pro: 1) can hold arbitrary data-types (except for Udts coming not from tlb/axdll)
 Pro: 2) already has some useful functions: Add, Count, Item, Remove, For Each
 Pro: 3) already has some basic hashing-functionality
-Contra: 1) Memory comsumption can be rather high, because da every element is stored as a Variant (even bytes).
+Contra: 1) Memory comsumption can be rather high, because every element (even byte) is stored as a Variant (=16byte).
 Contra: 2) Data is not contained in contiguous memory
 Contra: 3) there is no possilibity for direct accessing the elements and no possibilities to access the data via pointer.
 You have to take the Collection-class as it is.